-- Books can be renewed up to five times via the online catalog or at the library desk.
+- Materials can be renewed up to five times via the online catalog or at the library desk.

-- If you have unpaid fines books may not be borrowed.
+- If you have unpaid fines, materials may not be borrowed.

-- You may only borrow books on your own library card.
+- You may only borrow materials on your own library card.
 Never lend your card to another person.

-- On entering the library scan your student/library card.
+- On entering the library, always scan your student/library card.

 - No bags or coats are allowed in the study areas.
 Please place them on the designated shelf and coat rack and use the baskets.
 The library workers and ETF are not responsible for the safety of your belongings.
 There is a lost and found box at the library desk, in which found items will be kept for max.
 1 month.